Chapter 15 : Hyperactive Super Energizer Bunnies P1

 There was a silence.

 “Well,” Hilary said loudly.
-“He probably still would have run, just not as fast
+“He probably still would have run, just not as fast as he did.”

 And that was how I found myself—with the aid of Professor Levett—struggling to pull a murderous Sabriel Malfoy off a laughing Hilary St. Claire.